luise/mean/README.md

 	...
 ```

-You can see the status of the system with the command `quilt show`.
+You can see the status of the system with the command `kelda show`.
 The system is
 fully booted when the `STATUS`es of all containers are `running`:

 ```
 CONTAINER       MACHINE         COMMAND                                 LABELS      STATUS     CREATED               PUBLIC IP
 7101084e12ab    89d34da8fde9    node-app:awesome-restaurant-app.git     app         running    About a minute ago
-c8e5464625e0    89d34da8fde9    quilt/mongo                             mongo       running    About a minute ago
+c8e5464625e0    89d34da8fde9    keldaio/mongo                           mongo       running    About a minute ago

 4d3d6be15985    a2077202355d    haproxy:1.6.4                           hap         running    About a minute ago    54.193.9.14:80
 ...